1. Overview

 b. apply for an undergraduate course of study through the University Admissions Centre (UAC) in the year they undertake the NSW ATAR (or equivalent) or apply for an undergraduate course of study direct to the Institution;

-c. achieve the minimum ATAR set by the Institution at the time of offer of the HAP, noting that the ATAR varies each year depending on the number of HAPs available (i.e. normally set between 70-80 ATAR);
+c. achieve the minimum ATAR set by the Institution at the time of offer of the HAP, noting that the ATAR varies each year depending on the number of HAPs available (i.e. normally set between 70-80 ATAR as determined by the President);

-d. select the Institution’s course of study as a first preference, and maintain this preference position until the time of enrolment;
+d. where a student holds a Universities Admissions Centre (UAC) account, select the Institution’s course of study as a first preference, and maintain this preference position until the time of enrolment.

 3. Selection criteria